<< July 2008 >>

 Tell me something about yourself that I didn't know from reading your resume.

 I'm an avid software developer and researcher.
-One of my pasttimes is getting involved in Open Source projects to "scratch an itch", and learning new languages and development methodologies.
-I am currently most comfortable with C, Python, Perl, and the majority of typical UNIX "scripting" commands (sh, awk, sed, etc), and I'm comfortable navigating C++, Java, Ruby, Tcl, Scheme, and few others.
-I'm familiar with the Extreme Programming approach to the software development lifecycle, and am a strong proponent of the pair-programming and refactoring aspects of the model; I think "Design Patterns" from the "Gang of Four" was a wonderful book put to terrible uses by programmers who can't look beyond it.
-I understand the difference between forced-induction and naturally-aspirated engines, and can do amazing things with a can of tuna, a pot of macaroni, and some white cheddar cheese.
-I've also been told that I have a slightly odd sense of humor, but I have not yet confirmed this.
+One of my pasttimes is getting involved in open source projects to "scratch an itch", and learning new languages and development methodologies.
+I am currently most comfortable with Python, C, Ruby, and the majority of typical UNIX "scripting" commands (sh, awk, sed, etc), and I'm comfortable navigating C++, Java, Perl, Tcl, Scheme, and few others.
+I'm familiar with the Agile/XP approach to the software development lifecycle, and am a strong proponent of the pair-programming and refactoring aspects of the model.
+I think "Design Patterns" from the "Gang of Four" was a wonderful book put to terrible uses by programmers who can't look beyond it, I understand the difference between forced-induction and naturally-aspirated engines, and I can do amazing things with a can of tuna, a pot of macaroni, and some white cheddar cheese.
+I've also been told that I have a somewhat odd sense of humor.

 What aspects of your job do you consider most crucial?